How To Manage Intrusive Thoughts

 Post-Traumatic Stress Disorder

-Learning to Identify and Live with Intrusive Thoughts
+Learning To Identify And Live With Intrusive Thoughts

-- Identify Your Triggers: Often, individuals who experience intrusive thoughts feel so consumed with them that they don't realize what's triggering the thoughts.
+- Identify Your Triggers: Often, individuals who experience intrusive thoughts feel so consumed with them that they don't realize what's triggering them.
 Issues like a major life change, a deadline at work, or even a loud or crowded environment can create stress.
 Identifying and addressing your stressors may help you tame intrusive thoughts.

 - Practice Gratitude Through Daily Affirmations: One key component to overcoming intrusive thoughts is developing an attitude of gratitude.
 This is important because intrusive thoughts have a way of encouraging individuals to develop a negative self-perception.
 If you highlight the positive aspects of your life every day, it will help you keep things in perspective.